magomimmo/modern-cljs/doc/second-edition/tutorial-22.md

 Immutability is divine, but sometime you still need to modify the world around you.
-ClojureScript has immutability as the default behavior of its data structure, but it also offers you a more mundane `atom` function when you really want to manipulate the reality.
+ClojureScript has immutability as the default behavior of its data structures, but it also offers you a more mundane `atom` function when you really want to manipulate reality.

 Let's get some help from the bREPL to learn about `atom` usage.
 Say you want to maintain the number of times a button gets clicked